Kantarō Suzuki

-Baron Kantarō Suzuki (鈴木 貫太郎) was a Japanese politician and admiral who served as prime minister of Japan from 7 April to 17 August 1945, during World War II.
+Baron Kantarō Suzuki (鈴木 貫太郎, Suzuki Kantarō) was a Japanese politician and admiral who served as prime minister of Japan from 7 April to 17 August 1945, during World War II.
 He was prime minister at the time of Japan's surrender on 15 August.

 Born in Osaka, Suzuki graduated from the Naval Academy and Staff College and served in the First Sino-Japanese and Russo-Japanese Wars.
 He was promoted to full admiral in 1923 and served as chief of the naval general staff from 1925 to 1929.
 In 1945, Suzuki was appointed prime minister shortly after the start of the Battle of Okinawa and the resignation of prime minister Kuniaki Koiso.
 After the Potsdam Declaration by the Allies on 26 July, which called for Japan's unconditional surrender, Suzuki dismissed it with the word mokusatsu.
 On 14 August, Suzuki attended the conference at which emperor Hirohito made the decision to surrender over his divided cabinet.
 Japan surrendered the next day, and Suzuki resigned on 17 August.